 Meet the team delivering Tuia – Encounters 250 nationally

-Manatū Taonga Ministry for Culture and Heritage is the lead government agency responsible for Tuia 250, collaborating with many local and central government agencies.
-The Ministry is also working in partnership with hapū, iwi, charitable trusts and councils to coordinate commemorative activities in the communities at the Tuia 250 Voyage landing sites.
+Manatū Taonga Ministry for Culture and Heritage was the lead government agency responsible for Tuia 250, collaborating with many local and central government agencies.
+The Ministry worked in partnership with hapū, iwi, charitable trusts and councils to coordinate commemorative activities in the communities at the Tuia 250 Voyage landing sites.

-The wider Tuia – Encounters 250 programme of events and projects is being developed and delivered by many other communities around the country.
+The wider Tuia – Encounters 250 programme of events and projects was developed and delivered by many other communities around the country.

 Tuia – Encounters 250 National Coordinating Committee

-Representatives of the regional charitable trusts, Manatū Taonga Ministry for Culture and Heritage, Te Puni Kōkiri, Ministry of Education and Department of Conservation make up the National Coordinating Committee.
+Representatives of the regional charitable trusts, Manatū Taonga Ministry for Culture and Heritage, Te Puni Kōkiri, Ministry of Education and Department of Conservation made up the National Coordinating Committee.

-This group is responsible for connecting commemorative activity regionally and nationally, to ensure a cohesive and coordinated programme.
-The committee is co-chaired by Dame Jenny Shipley and Hoturoa Barclay-Kerr.
+This group was responsible for connecting commemorative activity regionally and nationally, to ensure a cohesive and coordinated programme.
+The committee was co-chaired by Dame Jenny Shipley and Hoturoa Barclay-Kerr.

 Hoturoa Barclay-Kerr, of Tainui descent, is the kaihautū/kaitiaki (guardian) of the oceangoing waka Haunui.
 Hoturoa has been sailing Te Moananui (the Pacific Ocean) for over 35 years and gained experience with master navigator Mau Piailug.
 He has also worked alongside Hekenukumai Puhipi, Nainoa Thompson, Clay Bertlemann and other navigators of Te Moananui.
 Hoturoa lectured at Waikato University for almost 20 years, but more recently has specialised in education and leadership programmes that use waka as a platform for learning and development.